Institute Resource Center

 Posted: June 18, 2014

 "Becoming A Culturally Competent Health Care Organization" Health Research & Educational Trust.
 (2013, June).

 This guide is part of a continuing series that will support hospitals and care systems as they work to reduce health care disparities and promote diversity in health care governance and leadership.

 Posted: February 27, 2014

-"LGBT Patients and Employees: The Challenges They Face and Expert Recommendations for Addressing Them." by Shane Snowden, Director, LGBT Health and Aging Program, Human Rights Campaign Foundation (28 pgs)
+"LGBT Patients and Employees: The Challenges They Face and Expert Recommendations for Addressing Them." by Shane Snowdon, Director, LGBT Health and Aging Program, Human Rights Campaign Foundation (28 pgs)

 These are the additional materials that Shane Snowden referenced in the Institute for Diversity in Health Management Diversity Dialogue in June 2013.

 "The New and Enhanced CLAS Standards: A Reintroduction" (28pgs) The presentation slides from the July, 2013 Diversity Dialogue, as presented by C. Godfrey Jacobs, Manager and Darci Graves, Senior Health and Education Policy Specialist, both from SRA International.

 "National Standards for Culturally and Linguistically Appropriate Services."